RichardDooling/ArtBizLaw/Celebrity_Publicity/Celebrity_Publicity.md

 [*Carson*](http://scholar.google.com/scholar_case?case=18021528625868373370).

 It is not important *how* the defendant has appropriated the plaintiff's identity, but *whether* the defendant has done so. *Motschenbacher, Midler,* and *Carson* teach the impossibility of treating the right of publicity as guarding only against a laundry list of specific means of appropriating identity.
-A rule which says that the right of publicity can be infringed only through the use of nine different methods of appropriating identity merely challenges the clever advertising strategist to come up with the tenth.
+A rule which says that the right of publicity can be infringed only through the use of nine different methods of appropriating identity merely challenges the clever advertising strategist to come up with the tenth.&hellip;

-Indeed, if we treated the means of appropriation as dispositive in our analysis of the right of publicity, we would not only weaken the right but effectively eviscerate it.
-The right would fail to protect those plaintiffs most in need of its protection.
-Advertisers use celebrities to promote their products.
-The more popular the celebrity, the greater the number of people who recognize her, and the greater the visibility for the product.
-The identities of the most popular celebrities are not only the most attractive for advertisers, but also the easiest to evoke without resorting to obvious means such as name, likeness, or voice.

-Consider a hypothetical advertisement which depicts a mechanical robot with male features, an African-American complexion, and a bald head.
-The robot is wearing black hightop Air Jordan basketball sneakers, and a red basketball uniform with black trim, baggy shorts, and the number 23 (though not revealing "Bulls" or "Jordan" lettering).
-The ad depicts the robot dunking a basketball one-handed, stiff-armed, legs extended like open scissors, and tongue hanging out.
-Now envision that this ad is run on television during professional basketball games.
-Considered individually, the robot's physical attributes, its dress, and its stance tell us little.
-Taken together, they lead to the only conclusion that any sports viewer who has registered a discernible pulse in the past five years would reach: the ad is about Michael Jordan.

-Viewed separately, the individual aspects of the advertisement in the present case say little.
-Viewed together, they leave little doubt about the celebrity the ad is meant to depict.
-The female-shaped robot is wearing a long gown, blond wig, and large jewelry.
-Vanna White dresses exactly like this at times, but so do many other women.
-The robot is in the process of turning a block letter on a game-board.
-Vanna White dresses like this while turning letters on a game-board but perhaps similarly attired Scrabble-playing women do this as well.
-The robot is standing on what looks to be the Wheel of Fortune game show set.
-Vanna White dresses like this, turns letters, and does this on the Wheel of Fortune game show.
-She is the only one.
-Indeed, defendants themselves referred to their ad as the "Vanna White" ad.
-We are not surprised.

-Television and other media create marketable celebrity identity value.
-Considerable energy and ingenuity are expended by those who have achieved celebrity value to exploit it for profit.
-The law protects the celebrity's sole right to exploit this value whether the celebrity has achieved her fame out of rare ability, dumb luck, or a combination thereof.
-We decline Samsung and Deutch's invitation to permit the evisceration of the common law right of publicity through means as facile as those in this case.
-Because White has alleged facts showing that Samsung and Deutsch had appropriated her identity, the district court erred by rejecting, on summary judgment, White's common law right of publicity claim.&hellip;

 [Court's discussion of Lanham Act claim omitted]